ahoys/tunnelerjs/README.md

 Forget session handling, message handling, permissions and such. _Focus on your core feature needs._

-Comes with several ready-to-use commands and middlewares.
+Comes with several ready-to-use commands and middleware.
 Like a role assigner and an antispam guard.
 Use as-is or build _your_ dream bot.

 # How to install